 The Company operates defined benefit pension plans based on compensation at retirement and length of service.
 Most plans have been funded by the Company.
 Plan assets are held in trust and governed by local regulations and practices, such as the nature of the relationship between the Company and the trust beneficiaries (or equivalents) and the composition thereof.
 The recording method, assumptions and frequency of valuation are similar to those used for pension benefit plans.
-The major medical expense plan for a group of employees complying with certain requirements, mainly related to previous defined obligation plans; The recording method, assumptions and frequency of valuation are similar to those used in long-term employee benefit plans.
+The major medical expense plan for a group of employees complying with certain requirements, mainly related to previous defined obligation plans; The recording method, assumptions and frequency of valuation plans; The recording method, assumptions and frequency of valuation plans; The recording method, assumptions and frequency of valuation plans; The recording method, assumptions and frequency of valuation are similar to those used in long-term employee benefit plans.
 Certain Company subsidiaries have defined contribution plans.